softwareunderground/getting-started/README.md

     + Option 2: From a code editor:
       (to be added)

-5) submit your pull request
-  (pic of where to click for each of these)
+5) submit your pull request through the github website (pic of where to click for each of these)

 You're done!